JunMa11/COVID-19-CT-Seg-Benchmark/README.md

 # Towards Efficient COVID-19 CT Annotation: A Benchmark for Lung and Infection Segmentation
-A Benchmark for Lung and Infection Segmentation in COVID-19 CT scans

 - Task 1: Learning with limited annotations
 - Task 2: Learning to segment COVID-19 CT scans from non-COVID-19 CT scans